PerMalmberg/du-yfs/Manual.md

 ## Emergency Controller Unit

-When running on an ECU, the script only do to things:
+When running on an ECU, the script only do two things:
 * Attempts to hold the position it has when activated
 * Detect a floor, and if detected it shuts down.